shashank0-0/EncipherX/README.md

 The output will be saved in encrypted.txt

-2. Decrypt a Message
+2️⃣ Decrypt a Message

 Enter the previously encrypted text

-The original message will be displayed```
+The original message will be displayed